From the fig tree, learn its lesson…

 As Bill McKibben writes in the Foreword: “Jim’s never-ending witness is the best incitement to optimism that I can imagine.
 At first he was a voice crying in the wilderness, but now everyone right up to Pope Francis is singing from the same hymnal.
 The world owes him a mighty thanks.”

-Here are some other books to suggest, ranging from theology to basic science and a hands-on workbook.
+Here are some other books to suggest, ranging from theology to basic science.

 Pope Francis, Laudato Si’: On Care for Our Common Home (released in 2015, this groundbreaking encyclical is a must-read.
 Many study guides are available on the Internet.
 Global Catholic Climate Movement offers many fine resources on Laudato Si, including videos, written guides, resources for Advent and Lent, and more.)